Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Introduction

 There has been some development to this end, namely the positive-definite multifidelity covariance estimators of \cite{maurais2023logEuclidean}, constructed using control variates in the log-Euclidean geometry \cite{arsigny2006log} for symmetric positive definite (SPD) matrices; we will compare to these estimators in the present work.
-Other recent approaches to multifidelity/multilevel covariance estimation, such as the data-sparse multilevel covariance estimation of \cite{dolzDataSparseMultilevel2023} and a multivariate generalization \cite{destouches2023multivariate} of the scalar multilevel BLUEs of \cite{schaden2020multilevel}, rely on the Euclidean geometry for symmetric matrices and hence do not ensure positive-definite results.
+Other recent approaches to multifidelity/multilevel covariance estimation, such as the hierarchical ($\mathcal{H}^2$)-formatted multilevel covariance estimator of \cite{dolzDataSparseMultilevel2023} and the multivariate generalization of scalar multilevel BLUEs in \cite{destouches2023multivariate}, rely on the Euclidean geometry for symmetric matrices and hence do not ensure positive definite results.